 Still can't calibrate or zero reset?

-If you are still having trouble setting the zero offset value on your power meter, please open up a support ticket with Stages Cycling or Stages Cycling Europe or visit your nearest Stages Cycling dealer for assistance.
-Click here for Dealer Locator (Global) / Dealer Locator (Europe).
+If you are still having trouble setting the zero offset value on your power meter, please see the troubleshooting article I'm getting an error or failure when I calibrate or open up a support ticket with Stages Cycling for assistance.